RayHightower/RayHightower.com/_posts/2022-09-29-achieve-more-measure-the-gain.markdown

 This post will summarize a few Gap vs Gain examples:

-* Making the boat go faster.
+* Making the Boat Go Faster.
-* Mental subtraction.
+* Mental Subtraction.
-* The 5-minute rule.
+* The 5-Minute Rule.

 These is just a small sample of the content.
 I encourage you to read the entire book.